elmtree-askmo/cloudcannon-app/content/learn/architecture/what-are-the-key-elements-of-iconic-architectural-design-as-demonstrated-in-the-sugamo-shinkin-bank-case-study.md

 url: /learn/architecture/questions/what-are-the-key-elements-of-iconic-architectural-design-as-demonstrated-in-the-sugamo-shinkin-bank-case-study
 score: -1.0
 related_article1:
-    id: 169414
+    id: 169417
-    title: What are some key terms in interior design that are essential for understanding design concepts?
+    title: >-
+        How have regional design projects in Japan influenced international design trends?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-some-key-terms-in-interior-design-that-are-essential-for-understanding-design-concepts
+    url: /learn/architecture/questions/how-have-regional-design-projects-in-japan-influenced-international-design-trends
 related_article2:
-    id: 169413
+    id: 169407
-    title: What are the key considerations in designing office and facility spaces to enhance functionality and aesthetics?
+    title: >-
+        What are the key influences of traditional Japanese design on modern architecture?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-the-key-considerations-in-designing-office-and-facility-spaces-to-enhance-functionality-and-aesthetics
+    url: /learn/architecture/questions/what-are-the-key-influences-of-traditional-japanese-design-on-modern-architecture
 related_article3:
-    id: 169402
+    id: 169410
-    title: How does the Sugamo Shinkin Bank exemplify corporate identity through its architectural design?
+    title: >-
+        How can architecture serve as a community icon and contribute to community revitalization?
     subject: Architecture
-    url: /learn/architecture/questions/how-does-the-sugamo-shinkin-bank-exemplify-corporate-identity-through-its-architectural-design
+    url: /learn/architecture/questions/how-can-architecture-serve-as-a-community-icon-and-contribute-to-community-revitalization
 related_article4:
-    id: 169413
+    id: 169401
-    title: What are the key considerations in designing office and facility spaces to enhance functionality and aesthetics?
+    title: >-
+        In what ways can architectural design contribute to corporate identity and branding?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-the-key-considerations-in-designing-office-and-facility-spaces-to-enhance-functionality-and-aesthetics
+    url: /learn/architecture/questions/in-what-ways-can-architectural-design-contribute-to-corporate-identity-and-branding
 related_article5:
-    id: 169406
+    id: 169414
-    title: How can sustainable design practices be integrated into interior design to benefit both the community and the environment?
+    title: >-
+        What are some key terms in interior design that are essential for understanding design concepts?
     subject: Architecture
-    url: /learn/architecture/questions/how-can-sustainable-design-practices-be-integrated-into-interior-design-to-benefit-both-the-community-and-the-environment
+    url: /learn/architecture/questions/what-are-some-key-terms-in-interior-design-that-are-essential-for-understanding-design-concepts
 ---

 &nbsp;